-- (1) The local government may require payment of a bond for a sum determined by the local government for the purpose of ensuring that - (a) hired local government property, including fixtures and fittings in a building can be cleaned or repaired; - (b) a footpath damaged during the construction of any building on an adjacent lot, can be repaired or reinstated; or - (c) conditions of an approval, in so far as they relate to local government property or a public place, are complied with. - (2) A bond required under subclause (1) is to be paid into an account established by the local government for the purpose of this clause.
+- (1) The local government may require payment of a bond for a sum determined by the local government for the purpose of ensuring that - (a) hired local government property, including fixtures and fittings in a building, can be cleaned or repaired; - (b) any local government asset damaged during works in a public place, works adjacent to a public place or the construction of a building on land adjacent to a public place, can be repaired or reinstated; or - (c) conditions of an approval, in so far as they relate to a public place, are complied with. - (2) A bond required under subclause (1) must be deposited into an account established by the local government for the purpose of this clause.